 The purpose of the Multifactorial Assessment to optimise Safe Activity (MASA) is to prepare and encourage a hospitalised older adult to be as active as possible by identifying and addressing issues that may compromise their safety when moving around.
-We hope that positive communication concerning being active, rather than the more negative message of preventing a feared event (a fall), will enable staff, patients and families to feel confident in preventing HAD, while minimising falls.
+We hope that positive communication concerning being active, rather than the more negative message of preventing a feared event (a fall), will enable staff, patients and families to feel confident in encouraging activity and thus reducing HAD, while minimising the risks of falls.